bampli/doc/docs/content/posts/conflict-in-the-pyramid.md

 - The pyramid extends command and information capture between the investor and the process.
 To enlarge, one must **add** levels to the pyramid;
 - The pyramid distorts information and decisions that circulate between the investor and the process.
 To avoid, **reduce** the levels of the pyramid.

-The following diagram shows the details of the conflict in the hierarchical manager pyramid.
+### The conflict diagram

+There is a template commonly used for conflict analysis, known by the **cloud evaporating method**.
+The name suggests that the dark clouds that float above your head just evaporate magically.
+Let's apply it to the hierarchical manager pyramid and analyse its parts.

+![X 9 5 conflict](https://user-images.githubusercontent.com/86032/79128977-c69ecf00-7d7a-11ea-8a8a-e1a1154220ba.png)

 For the investor to be successful with the process, it is necessary to increase control as well as to avoid distortions in information and decisions.
 Both are fundamental requirements for the intended success.

-![X 9 5 conflict](https://user-images.githubusercontent.com/86032/79128977-c69ecf00-7d7a-11ea-8a8a-e1a1154220ba.png)

-## Conflict Analysis
+### Conflict Analysis

 By analyzing the diagram components individually: